Lakera Guard Guardrails

 4. L4 - Paranoid, higher false positives but very few false negatives, if any.
 This is our default confidence threshold.

-The higher the threshold level the stricter the detector will be, reducing the probability that a potential threat slips through but at the potential risk of higher false positives flagging benign interactions.
+The higher the threshold level the stricter the guardrail will be, reducing the probability that a potential threat slips through but at the potential risk of higher false positives flagging benign interactions.

 Note that the threshold levels fine-tune the required confidence of the detector, not the severity of the threat.